yan-h/midi_lattice/README.md

 <img width="337" alt="Screenshot 2024-03-02 at 15 35 18" src="https://github.com/yan-h/midi_lattice/assets/8416059/45b425c4-228f-4053-a8c3-23beecc04104">

 A VST3/CLAP plugin for visualizing the pitch classes of incoming MIDI notes on a [lattice](https://en.wikipedia.org/wiki/Lattice_(music)).
 Uses the [nih-plug](https://github.com/robbert-vdh/nih-plug) Rust audio plugin framework.
-Mostly tested with Bitwig Studio on Windows and Mac.
+Mostly tested with Bitwig Studio on Mac.

 The plugin displays the pitch classes of incoming notes on a 2D grid, where going upward is a perfect fifth (e.g. C to G), and going right is a major third (e.g. C to E).
 The tuning of perfect fifths and major thirds is configurable, so the plugin effectively supports any approximation of [5-limit tuning](https://en.wikipedia.org/wiki/Five-limit_tuning).
 I use it to check my tuning when experimenting with different tuning systems.